 The volatile oil is the main active component of asafoetida, which is responsible for it’s therapeutic significance.
 It’s main phytochemical is Ferulic acid.
 It varies from 40% to 60 % in asafoetida gums.
 Ferulic acid in asafoetida helps to treat digestive problems.

 - The herb is an effective remedy for several diseases of the stomach.
 It is one of the best remedies available for flatulence and is an essential ingredient for most digestive powders.

 - Asafoetida has been traditionally said to ‘expel wind from the stomach’.
 It is known as a carminative and an antispasmodic agent, and may reduce bloating and abdominal distension with daily oral ingestion.

 - Asafoetida is a digestive stimulant.
 It’s action is on digestive juices.
-It increases the acid production in the stomach and improves liver functions to secrete more bile salts.
+It increases the acid production in the stomach and improves liver functions

 - Asafoetida also helps to increase the breakdown rates of proteins, fats, and starches.
 Therefore, it is beneficial in loss of appetite and indigestion.